Kumud-869231165/Kumud-869231165/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a graphic designer at GirlScript BBSR.
+- 🔭 I’m currently working as a web development and designing intern at The Sparks Foundation.
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on UI/UX.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kumudarani-mahanta-869231165/) , [Behance](https://www.behance.net/kumud1) , [Twitter](https://twitter.com/KumudaraniM)